dnce17/pdf_to_survey_quiz/README.md

 Contains all survey-related functions, which are imported to main.py

 #### Survey class
-* do_survey() is the primary function stimulating the survey-taking process
+* do_survey() is the primary function simulating the survey-taking process
     * Displays questions and answer choices
     * Validates user input
     * Uses the **Respondent** object to tally traits and display final results